happyuc-project/webu.py/docs/quickstart.rst

 Sometimes, webu cannot automatically detect where your node is.

-You can connect to your Ethereum node (for example: ghuc or parity) using one of the available :ref:`providers`, typically IPC or HTTP.
+You can connect to your HappyUC node (for example: ghuc or parity) using one of the available :ref:`providers`, typically IPC or HTTP.

 If your node is running locally, IPC will be faster and safer to expose.